Rainbow-Dreamer/musicpy_dev/mplang/mplang official documentation.md

 ## The syntax of mplang

-### Construct basic musicpy data structures
+### Construct musicpy data structures using `let` keyword

-Use `let` keyword with predefined tokens to construct basic musicpy data structures such as note, chord, scale, piece and drum.
+Use `let` keyword with predefined tokens to construct musicpy data structures such as note, chord, scale, piece and drum.
 Normal variable assignment also must start with `let` keyword.

 Here is a list of predefined tokens for constructing musicpy data structures: